Enlargement of the eurozone: Northern Cyprus

 Northern Cyprus is legally part of the EU, but European law is suspended due to the region being under the control of the Turkish Republic of Northern Cyprus, which the EU does not recognise.
 The North uses the Turkish lira instead of the euro, although the euro circulates alongside the lira and other currencies.
 If the Cyprus dispute is resolved in a manner that results in a single Cypriot state rather than formal acceptance of the status quo, the euro would become the currency of the whole island.
+Adoption would be the first time the euro has replaced use of another currency that hasn't ceased to exist after euro adoption.
+Cypriot euro coins already bear the name of Cyprus in both Greek and Turkish.

 As a consequence of the ongoing Turkish currency crisis, some Northern Cypriot economists are calling for the region to adopt the euro to curb the high inflation and switch to a stable currency.

 A majority, 63.27%, of Northern Cypriots believe that Northern Cyprus should switch to the euro, while 36.73% do not support this view.

 Past debates

 Iceland

 During the 2008–2011 Icelandic financial crisis, instability in the króna led to discussion in Iceland about adopting the euro.
 However, Jürgen Stark, a Member of the executive board of the European Central Bank, has stated that "Iceland would not be able to adopt the EU currency without first becoming a member of the EU".
 Iceland subsequently applied for EU membership.
 As of the ECB's May 2012 convergence report, Iceland did not meet any of the convergence criteria.
 One year later, the country had achieved compliance with the deficit criteria and had begun to decrease its debt-to-GDP ratio, but still suffered from elevated HICP inflation and long-term governmental interest rates.
 On 13 September 2013, a newly elected government dissolved the accession negotiation team and thus suspended Iceland's application to join the European Union until a referendum can be held on whether or not the accession negotiations should resume; if negotiations do resume, after they are completed the public will then have the opportunity in a second referendum to vote on "whether or not Iceland shall join the EU on the negotiated terms".